mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/seismic-content-connector.md

 ### 2. Add the Seismic Content instance URL
 The Seismic Content instance URL is essential to correctly access and update data from, which typically follows this format: https://&lt;your domain&gt;.seismic.com.
-By the instance URL, the Graph Connector can reliably synchronize data changes and ensure accurate content delivery from Seismic Content to connected Microsoft 365.
+By the instance URL, the Seismic Content Microsoft Graph connector can reliably synchronize data changes and ensure accurate content delivery from Seismic Content to connected Microsoft 365.

 ### 3. Provide authentication Type